yuanqing/create-figma-plugin/docs/quick-start.md

 Use `console.log` statements to inspect values in your code.

-To open the developer console in the Figma desktop app, search for and run **`Open Console`** via the Quick Actions search bar.
+To open the developer console, search for and run **`Open Console`** via the Quick Actions search bar.

 ## Publishing to Figma Community